 Iceland has always been a dream for me, so when I finally got to go there in last September I could hardly contain my excitement.
 I had heard so many great things about the Golden Circle and couldn’t wait to see if it was really as incredible as people made it out to be.
-Could there really be that many spectacular natural wonders in such a small area of land?
-Was it really possible to complete the Golden Circle road trip in one day?
+Could there really be that many spectacular natural wonders in Iceland such a as people say?
+Was it really possible to complete the Golden Circle road trip, the top item from my Iceland bucket list, in one day?

 Stop 1: Nesjavellir Power Station

-We set off from Reykjavik at the crack of dawn (okay, it was more like 8.30am…but that is seriously early for me!) and drove towards Þingvellir National Park which was just an hours drive away and was supposed to be the first stop on our tour.
+We set off from Reykjavik (check out my list of best places to stay here) at the crack of dawn (okay, it was more like 8.30am…but that is seriously early for me!) and drove towards Þingvellir National Park which was just an hours drive away and was supposed to be the first stop on our tour.
 Having our own car however, and the freedom that comes with it, meant we were able to take a few unplanned detours along the way.

 Lauren spotted what she thought were geothermal springs in the mountains in the distance so we decided to investigate!
 We spotted an unmarked road heading down to a lake which seemed to lead to this mysterious smoke / steam, so we decided to take a risk and follow it for a few kilometres to see where it brought us.
 The view out the window of the water reflecting on the lake was just breath taking and as we started to gain altitude, driving about ten kilometres uphill into the mountains in search of the mysterious smoke, the view just got better and better.
 We pulled the car over to the side of the road a few times to take pictures as we couldn’t get over how other worldly the ground looked.
 It was like being on mars, with all the hard volcanic rock covered in this bouncy, green moss.